francoisschwarzentruber/howto-deploy-a-sveltekit-application/README.md

 In the documentation, it is written `fallback: undefined` I do not know why.
 But it is not working since it is not producing `index.html`.
 The line `strict: false` is for avoiding a strange error.

+## Setup for github pages

+Do `npm install gh-pages`.
+Add `"deploy": "npm run build && npx gh-pages -d build -t true"` as a script in `package.json`.

+In `svelte.config.js`, add:

+		paths: {
+			base: process.env.NODE_ENV === 'production' ? '/replace-by-the-name-of-your-app' : '',
+		}

+By running `npm run deploy` it will compile your project and deploy your application to the `gt-pages` branch.